endymion/BeachAnalytics/site/_posts/2020-04-18-nearly-a-third-of-people-in-town-near-boston-have-antibodies.md

 date: 2020-04-18 19:20
 title: Nearly a third of people in a town near Boston have antibodies
 published: true
-summary: "People stopped randomly in public for antibody tests showed a surprisingly rate"
+summary: "People stopped randomly in public for antibody tests showed a surprising infection proportion."
 tags: [how-widespread]
 ---